anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2000-05-05-the-vishuddha-vortex.md

 ---
-title: "The Vishuddha Vortex" from A Name to the Nameless
+title: A Name to the Nameless partII ch.5 "The Vishuddha Vortex"
 tags: [A Name to the Nameles]
 ---
 At humanity's present stage of evolution, it is very rare to find